 Of course, this is a smart strategy… you want to maximize your Social Security.
 You want it to reach its full potential.
 As Allen says, “You want to make sure that one is maximizing his or her Social Security by making the best choices about when to file and how to coordinate one’s Social Security benefits with his or her spouse in order to receive the highest combined spousal and survivor benefits that are available.”

-Thankfully there are a number of tools and online calculators that can help you determine when it’s best to start collecting Social Security.
+Thankfully there are several tools and online calculators that can help you determine when it’s best to start collecting Social Security.
 You should also be checking the accuracy of your earnings history on your Social Security Statements.

 “Missing one or two years of earnings that should be included in your earnings history can have an important impact on your Social Security benefits over your lifetime and, in some cases, may be even more substantial than the impact of COLAs.”